-False Accounting Defence Solicitors
+False Accounting Fraud Solicitors

 False account fraud encompasses a range of different business activities, and when an allegation is made, it is vital that you secure legal representation and begin building your defence at the earliest opportunity.
 JMW's team has extensive knowledge of this area of the law and a track record of success in defending people accused of false accounting practices.